Meryem-Boudri/examen-blanc-distributed-systems/README.md

-# README: Microservice Conference Management Application
+# Microservice Conference Management Application

 ## Project Overview
 This project is a microservice-based application designed to manage conferences hosted by keynote speakers.
 It includes the following features: